 By Missy England

+Being a project manager on a construction site is not easy.
 There are practical skills like learning how to budget or set up a comprehensive schedule.
 And then there are characteristics you either need to adopt or hone in on.
-Whether you are looking for a change in career or want to improve your current position, here are 4 traits of a successful construction project manager.
+Whether you are looking for a change in career or want to improve your current position, here are r traits of a successful construction project manager.

 1. More than just a paycheck.
 Project managers will be tested to their limits.
 This means long days and nights, tedious weather and building conditions, and a variety of people and personalities.
 All of this plus the the pressure of constant deadlines, mean PMs must have a strong passion for their job.